ChelseaLangford/Pewlett-Hackard-Analysis/README.md

 - This shows that a majority of eligible mentorship employees are in the roles of Senior Engineer and Senior Staff, which is where the majority of open positions will be focused.
 However, the ratio of eligible Senior Engineer mentors to open positions is 1:74 and 1:50 for Senior Staff.
 - The overall ratio of eligible mentorees to open positions would be 1:58.
-- The discrepancy between mentorees and retirees suggests that the mentorship program will not be robust enough as it's currently designed to support the number of upcoming open positions.
+- The discrepancy between mentorees and retirees suggests that the mentorship program will not be robust enough as currently designed to support the number of upcoming open positions.

 ### Conclusion
 Based on this analysis, the recommendation would be to increase the size of the mentorship program to include a larger number of current employees and not limit it to those born in 1965.
 After all, age does not necessarily dictate level of job experience or mentorship abilities.
 Additionally, by promoting from within, the company could prevent the extent of mentoring required for certian positions, as those employees may already have a solid foundation in the role.